-New Zealand rabbits are among my favorite breeds to keep, whether you’re an enthusiastic pet rabbit owner or work on a full sized farm.
+New Zealand rabbits are among my favorite breeds to keep, whether you’re an enthusiastic pet rabbit owner or work on a full-sized farm.
 These rabbits are friendly, intelligent, and tame.
-My New Zealand rabbits love being pet, held, and have a lot of fun running around their playpen in the yard.
+My New Zealand rabbits love being pet, and held, and have a lot of fun running around their playpen in the yard.
 Rabbits produce little brown pellets of gold – their manure is an excellent addition to any garden.
-They are also a fully vegan pet – a perfect addition to any plant-based homestead.
+They are also fully vegan pets – a perfect addition to any plant-based homestead.

 All about New Zealand Rabbits

 New Zealand rabbits are an easy breed of rabbit to get started with.
 They’re tame, friendly, and productive, and they make great pets.
 Here’s what there is to know about these adorable rabbits:

 - Latin name: Oryctolagus cuniculus

 - Appearance: Large white, black, red, blue, or ‘broken’ rabbits.